mark-nicholson/python-editline/docs/source/testing/macos.rst

 *  I debugged and repaired the Python build on MacOS.
 It may not be perfect but it runs well enough to support `pip` and installing packages.

+.. rubric: Footnotes

+..
+[1] These test were run with reasonable success rates but the tests are not
+       comparable to the other runs because 3.3 does not behave well on MacOS.